acquia/lightning/README.md

   can set the image's alt text at upload time, but that text will not be replicated to the image field.
 This is due to a limitation of Entity Browser's API.

-### Preview

-* This functionality relies on Multiversion, which:
-  * Does not yet have a stable release
-  * Modifies internal data structures
-  * Leaves permanent changes in the database after being uninstalled
-  * Introduces the concept of a trash bin.
-Deleted content is hidden, but not immediately removed from the database anymore.
-It needs to be deleted and then "purged" to be completely wiped from the database.
-However, the user interface to purge deleted content is provided by the Trash module, which is not yet ready.
-This makes it impossible to truly delete content from the UI.
-(Lightning provides a shim for this, but it only works for nodes and taxonomy terms at this time.)
-* There are a few scenarios where URL aliases might produce unexpected results,
-  including:
-  * Aliases for any non-node entities
-* Blocks on the block listing page(s) are not properly filtered by workspace under certain circumstances.
-* There is no way yet to properly resolve conflicts between workspaces.
-Users can delete conflicting entities from one of the two workspaces to remove conflicts, but there is no interface yet for picking the winner and keeping both versions.

 [issue_queue]: https://www.drupal.org/project/issues/lightning "Lightning Issue Queue"
 [meta_release]: https://www.drupal.org/node/2670686 "Lightning Meta Releases Issue"